SamPIngram/CSC-Software-Stack/README.md

 Clinical Scientific Computing (CSC) Software Stack

 ## Attention
-As this repository has grown in size there has been a decision to move to a CSC-Software-Stack GitHub organisation where each application can have it's own repo and management (e.g. portainer) repos can be formed.
+As this repository has grown in size there has been a decision to move to a CSC-Software-Stack GitHub organisation where each application can have its repo and management (e.g. portainer) repos can be formed.
+Keep an eye out for further announcements on this soon.

 ## Warning
 This code base is still in early development.
 The design of the stack is still in flux.
 Therefore it is only recommended for testing purposes and development currently.